Continuous eigenfunctions of the transfer operator for Dyson models: The proofs of Theorem and Theorem

 \subsection{The eigenfunction as a Radon-Nikodym derivative}

-A continuous eigenfunction means that there is a continuous Radon-Nikodym derivative between the two-sided equilibrium measure (a translation invariant Gibbs measure) and the one-sided Gibbs measure.
+A continuous eigenfunction means that there is a continuous Radon-Nikodym derivative between the two-sided equilibrium measure (a translation invariant Gibbs measure) and the one-sided Gibbs measure, that is, the marginal of the two-sided measure obtained by taking the restriction to $\NN$.
 Consider the transfer operator $\L=\L_\phi$ from Theorem~\ref{thm:main}.
 Let $\nu\in\CM_\phi$ and let $\mu\in\CM(\X)$ be any \emph{translation invariant} measure such that $\mu\vert_{\CF_n}\ll\nu\vert_{\CF_n}$, for all $n\ge0$.
 For $x\in\X$ define the likelihood ratios $h_n(x)$, $n\ge0$, by

 where $\cyl xn=\cyl x\Fn$.
 The limit of $h_n$ in~\eqref{eq:defh} is well-defined $\nu$-almost everywhere by the martingale convergence theorem.
 If it exists in $L^1(\nu)$ then $\mu \ll \nu$ and the limit $h$ is equal to the Radon-Nikodym derivative $h=d\mu/d\nu$.
 As shown in the lemma below, we can then deduce the existence of an eigenfunction $h$ in $L^1(\nu)$.